 Most hackers use automated tools to find vulnerable sites

-Most hackers these days use automated tools to search and exploit common weaknesses(called vulnerabilities) in website.
-The scanning and target selection in this case is random and en-masse rather than specific, so if your website/application is on the internet, you're a potential target.
+Most hackers these days use automated tools to search for and exploit common weaknesses(called vulnerabilities) in a website.
+The scanning and target selection in this case are random and en-masse rather than specific, so if your website/application is on the internet, you're a potential target.
 The scanning tool won't discriminate between a large and a small business.

-Application security is a habbit, not an afterthought
+Application security is a habit, not an afterthought

 The chain is as strong as the weakest link

-Do not put blind faith, investigate and be aware
+Do not have blind faith, investigate and be aware

 Case in point: Wordpress